kclgeeksoc/kclgeeksoc.github.io/posts/events.md

 ---------

 Some Sundays.
-(Jan 19th – reading Only Forward by Michael Marshall Smith) 12 noon – 1 pm.
+(19 Jan – reading Only Forward by Michael Marshall Smith, 16 February, 16 March)
+12 noon – 1 pm.
 Meet at the entrance to Boland House, Guy’s Campus.